rAlzh/rAlzh/README.md

-- 👋 Hi, I’m @rAlzh
+- 👋 Hi, I’m @rAlzh, my real name is Arman.
+I am a beginner C# developer, who lives in Kazakhstan and sometimes Russia.
 - 👀 I’m interested in game development in Unity, C# and anything fun.
 - 🌱 I’m currently learning C# and Unity Engine.
-- 💞️ I’m looking to collaborate on any Unity projects.
+- 💞️ I’m looking to collaborate on any Unity and C# projects.
 - 📫 To reach me send an email to real.alzhanov@gmail.com

 <!---